Demon is a free online game. A game with a lot of features and amazing gameplay.

-If you enjoy Demon, you should try Klondike Solitaire, a traditional solitaire card game.
+If you enjoy Demon, you should try Solitaire, a traditional solitaire card game.

-8 foundation piles (across the top) - construct in suit from the rank of the first card dealt to the first pile, wrapping from King to Ace as needed, until each pile has 13 cards.
+8 foundation piles: Construct in suit from the rank of the first card dealt to the first pile, wrapping from King to Ace as needed, until each pile has 13 cards.

-8 tableau piles (below foundations) - alternate color build down.
+8 tableau piles: Alternate color build down.
 If groups of cards are in sequence, move them down by alternate color.
 If feasible, spaces are supplied from the reserve, otherwise by any card.
 At the start of the game, each pile is dealt one card.

-Top card is always accessible for play on the tableau or foundations (next to stock).
+Waste: Top card is always accessible for play on the tableau or foundations.